 Regular members are those who have paid their fee or who have been admitted by the Executive and have paid their fee.

-Honorary members are those who have been invited and so declared by the association.
+Honorary Life members are those who have been invited and so declared by the association.

 Student members are those who have been admitted by the executive and have paid their fee.
 Application for student’s membership must be accompanied by confirmation of student’s status in the institution in which they are registered.